aiven/devportal/docs/platform/howto/create_authentication_token.rst

    .. note::
        You cannot get the token later after you close this view.

-8. Paste the copied token to a text editor.
+8. Store the token safely and treat this just like a password.

 9. Click **Close**.

-You can now use the authentication token to access your account in the Aiven CLI or API.
+You can now use the authentication token to access your Aiven resources from the CLI or API.